Thisisjameswyn/mr-roboger/README.md

 * Clone Repo
 * Delete .git if needing a clean commit history
 * Initilize git
-* Add remote repository to new git
+* Add remote repository to new git environment
+* Open and launch in VS Code

 ### With Github:
 * Press use this template
 * Create new repo
-* Clone new repo down to
+* Clone new repo down to your working environment
+* Open and launch in VS Code

 * * *